petebachant/petebachant.github.io/_posts/2024-10-23-reproducible-openfoam.markdown

 Next can edit our plotting script to make the relevant changes.
 Then we execute `calkit run`.
-Notice how the simulations were not rerun thanks to the DVC cache.
+Again, notice how the simulations were not rerun thanks to the DVC cache.

 If we run `calkit status` we see there are some differences, so we run `calkit save -am "Change x-axis label for reviewer 2"` to get those saved and backed up.
 If we go visit the project on the Calkit website, we see our figure is up-to-date and has the requested changes in the legend.
-Reviewer 2 will be so happy.
+Reviewer 2 will be so happy 😀

 ![Updated figure on website.](/images/repro-openfoam/figure-on-website-updated.png)